mathetake/envoy-dynamic-modules-go-sdk/README.md

 where `v1.30` is the Envoy version, and `main` is the [envoyproxyx/envoy](https://github.com/envoyproxyx/envoyx) repository's version (main or tags).
 See [github/workflows/commit.yaml](.github/workflows/commit.yaml) for the currently supported versions.

-You can build the examples and run tests with the following commands:
+You can build the example and run tests with the following commands:

 ```bash
 make build